TliYou/finiteR/README.md

 # finiteR

-finiteR is a collection of R functions for the finite element analysis of simple structures for educational (and possibly research) purpose by KB Mustapha.
+finiteR is a collection of R functions for the finite element analysis of simple structures for educational (and possibly research) purpose.

 <h2> Version</h2>